rahulrai19/HopeLine/README.md

-# WellU
+# HopeLine
-WellU:- An Application used for Development of a Digital Mental Health and Psychological Support System for Students in Higher Education
+HopeLine:- An Application used for Development of a Digital Mental Health and Psychological Support System for Students in Higher Education
 `By Team Verbose(0)`